-If you’re looking for a website builder and might sell products one day, BigCommerce is only $29.95/month and has more advanced functionality than other tools on this list.
+If you’re looking to build a website and might sell products one day, BigCommerce is only $29.95/month and has more advanced functionality than other tools on this list.

-If you’re looking to add shopping cart software to your website builder, look no further than BigCommerce.
+If you’re looking to add shopping cart software to your website, look no further than BigCommerce.
 First, I love their free themes because conversion rate optimization is a top priority with your web pages.

 Sites look great, load fast, and optimize conversions.
 I currently use their BigCommerce for WordPress plugin to sell digital products on my WordPress site, and the speed is fantastic.
 Instead of bogging down hosting companies by sharing resources, BC4WP uses an open-source API, allowing front end content on WordPress and a back-end commerce engine on BigCommerce: